"The boundaries which divide Life from Death are at best shadowy and vague. Who shall say where the one ends, and the

 "We're robbing the mausoleum?"

 Clarence grinned.
 There wasn't a single tooth in his head.
 "You bet we are.
 Hold the lantern and keep a lookout."

 "A lookout for what?"

 "Wandering ghosts."
 Wallace started.
 Clarence rolled his eyes.
 "For the caretaker.
 Dolt."

-Wallace shivered.
+Wallace shivered again.
 He wanted to go home.
-He heard the mausoleum gate creak.
-"Why isn't it locked?"
+He heard the mausoleum gate creak on its old hinges.
+"Why isn't it locked?" he said.